MichaelAkridge-NOAA/ai4me-cookbook/content/04_module/00_model_deployment.md

 # Model Deployment

 Once a model is trained, it can then be **deployed**.
-Deployment strategies vary based on use cases.
+Deployment strategies vary based on use cases and needs.
 Some examples:

 - **In Applications**  – Models can be integrated into mobile, desktop, or web apps for real-time predictions.
 - **On Edge (on device) Deployment**  – Running models on local devices without needing internet connectivity.